|

 barring.
 They can have a dark patch of mesoptile down on the

 hind neck.
-See also Photos 3 and 5. |
+See also Photos 3. |

 |